 (a) SPOD’s Discretion.
 SPOD may accept or reject Individual Orders in its sole discretion.
 SPOD anticipates that it will accept most Individual Orders, but you hereby acknowledge that SPOD may reject an Individual Order for any reason or no reason.

 (b) Intellectual Property Violations.
-In addition to the general discretion above in Section 4(a), SPOD may reject, cancel, or suspend an Individual Order, or suspend or terminate this Contract immediately without prior notice and without any recourse to you if
+In addition to the general discretion above in Section 4(a) (SPOD’s Discretion), SPOD may reject, cancel, or suspend an Individual Order, or suspend or terminate this Contract immediately without prior notice and without any recourse to you if

 (1) SPOD receives any notification that any Fulfillment Information violates any law or infringes upon third-party rights;

-(2) SPOD believes, in its sole discretion, that the Fulfillment Information violates any law or infringes upon third-party rights, or believes, in its sole discretion, that you have violated Section 2(e) (Acceptable Use Rules); or
+(2) SPOD believes, in its sole discretion, that the Fulfillment Information violates any law or infringes upon third-party rights, or that you have violated Section 2(f) (Acceptable Use Rules); or